Frequently Asked Questions (FAQ)

 How do you guarantee quality in the manufacturing of your pet foods?

 We approach the quality and safety of our pet foods with utmost care and we set extremely high quality and safety standards for ourselves and all of our suppliers and partners.
 Petcurean products are manufactured at plants which are EU, FDA and CFIA certified, meaning they must meet a very high standard of sanitation, cleanliness and manufacturing practices.
 Our unique recipes are crafted using the highest quality ingredients.
-Other plant safeguards include: We commission independent audits by NSF Cook & Thurber, and the American Institute of Baking (both organizations are also used for human food audits).
+Other plant safeguards include: commissioning independent audits by the British Retail Consortium (also used for human food audits).
 We test our ingredients prior to receiving them at the plant; quality assurance tests include, but are not limited to, vomitoxin, aflatoxin, zearalenone, nutritional integrity and moisture levels.
 Testing continues on every batch at each part of the manufacturing process using standards set by Health Canada.
 These tests include but are not limited to, enterobacteriaceae such as salmonella and e-coli.
 We use Near Infra Red [NIR] technology during production to accurately measure the fat, protein and moisture content of the food.
+Food is only shipped, when favorable results are returned.
 We thoroughly clean and sanitize the manufacturing equipment between production runs to ensure the integrity of our recipes.
 We take important steps to avoid cross-contamination by requiring that employees in different areas of the production facility follow strict quality assurance protocols.
 We keep final tested food samples of all lots produced in our head office.
 All lot numbers can be tracked immediately using our complete and thorough tracking protocol.
 We update and monitor our quality control procedures regularly.
 As pet owners and animal lovers ourselves, we are committed to the health and safety of your pets and will continue to work diligently to ensure the quality and safety of all our products.

 What is the shelf life of your dry and canned foods?

-Our dry foods have a shelf life of 14 months and our canned foods have a shelf life of 3 years.
+Our dry foods have a shelf life of 16 months and our canned foods have a shelf life of 3 years.
+For further information, please visit our blog here http://www.petcurean.com/downloads/Petcurean-Newsletter-Scoop-Issue-1.pdf

 What is the best way to store dry food?

 Dry food is best stored indoors in a cool dry place.
-If there is no zip closure, the top should be rolled down as far as possible and, if feasible, put in an airtight container.
+If there is no zip closure, the top should be rolled down as far as possible and, if feasible, put in an airtight container, in the original bag.
 Dry food can also be frozen or refrigerated to maintain freshness.
+For further information please check out The Scoop article here www.petcurean.com/downloads/Petcurean-Newsletter-Scoop-Issue-1.pdf

 How long can I keep an open can of food in the fridge?